Destinations Greece The Cyclades Paros

 Despotiko archaeological islet

 7th c.
-BC Temple of ApolloBoat from AntiparosSummer only
+BC sanctuary of ApolloBoat from AntiparosSummer only

 Sailing day · Antiparos & the south coves

 The half-day-into-evening catamaran trip — out of Naoussa or Parikia, around Antiparos's south coast (unreachable from land), swim stops at the Blue Lagoon and the rocks below Despotiko, lunch on board.
 Most operators include sunset back into Naoussa.
-Small-group operators only (max 12 passengers); skip the 40-person megaboats.
+Go with a small-group boat — often around a dozen passengers — and skip the big 30-to-40-person party catamarans.

 Half-day from Naoussa or ParikiaSmall boat onlyBlue Lagoon swim